AdaptivaHub/adaptiva-be/docs/requirements/data-cleaning.md

-# Feature: Enhanced Data Cleaning Service
+# Feature: Unified Data Cleaning Service

 ## Overview
-An enhanced data cleaning service that mimics Excel Copilot's data cleaning functionality.
-The service provides intelligent data cleaning operations including column name normalisation, empty row/column removal, missing value detection and smart filling, type detection, and comprehensive cleaning operation logging.
+A unified data cleaning service that provides comprehensive data cleaning functionality, including Excel Copilot-like features.
+The service offers intelligent data cleaning operations including column name normalisation, empty row/column removal, missing value detection and smart filling, type detection, duplicate removal, and comprehensive cleaning operation logging.

+**Note:** This is a single, unified cleaning endpoint that combines all basic and enhanced cleaning features.
+The legacy `/cleaning/enhanced` endpoint has been deprecated and merged into the main `/cleaning/` endpoint.

 ## User Story
 As a **data analyst using Adaptiva**,